sharpbrick/powered-up/README.md

 ## Contribution

 SharpBrick is an organization intended to host volunteers willing to contribute to the SharpBrick.PoweredUp and related projects.
-Everyone is welcome (private and commercial entities), [Code of Conduct](CODE_OF_CONDUCT.md) included.
+Everyone is welcome (private and commercial entities).
+Please read our **[Code of Conduct](CODE_OF_CONDUCT.md)** before participating in our project.

 The product is licensed under **MIT License** to allow a easy and wide adoption into prviate and commercial products.